Libby Zion Law: Publicity and trials

-Grieving the loss of their child, Zion's parents became convinced their daughter's death was due to inadequate staffing at the teaching hospital.
+Zion's parents became convinced their daughter's death was due to inadequate hospital staffing.
 Sidney Zion questioned the staff's competence for two reasons.
 The first was the administration of pethidine, which can cause fatal interactions with phenelzine, the antidepressant that Zion was taking.
 Few clinicians knew of this interaction at the time, though it is now widely known because of this case.
 The second issue was the use of restraints and emergency psychiatric medication.
-Sidney's aggrieved words were: "They gave her a drug that was destined to kill her, then ignored her except to tie her down like a dog."
-To the distress of the doctors, Sidney referred to his daughter's death as a "murder".
+Sidney referred to Libby's death as a "murder", and wrote "They gave her a drug that was destined to kill her, then ignored her except to tie her down like a dog."
 Sidney also questioned the long hours that residents worked at the time.
 In a New York Times op-ed piece, he wrote: "You don't need kindergarten to know that a resident working a 36-hour shift is in no condition to make any kind of judgment call—forget about life-and-death."
-The case eventually became a protracted high-profile legal battle, with multiple abrupt reversals; case reports about it appeared in major medical journals.
+The case eventually became a protracted high-profile legal battle, with multiple abrupt reversals.
+Case reports about it appeared in major medical journals.